 NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number Ecology is considered a sensitive receptor that could be affected by changes in the levels of noise and vibration.
 Impacts on wildlife and biodiversity from noise have been assessed in Chapter 9: Biodiversity, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B. Chapter 9: Biodiversity, Volume 3 of the ES concludes that species present beyond the existing single carriageway boundary will be used to noise associated with the passage of traffic.
 As there would minimal discernible variation in noise levels in operation as a result of Part B. Chapter 9: Biodiversity, Volume 3 of the ES concludes that impacts on species would be neutral.
 With regards to the noise impacts of the Scheme on wildlife and biodiversity, for the reasons set out in the response to Para 5.20 above the change request is therefore not considered to affect the compliance of the Scheme with Para 5.187 of the NPS NN.
-The policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).
-5.189 Where a development is subject to EIA and significant noise impacts are likely to arise from the proposed development, the applicant should include the following in the noise assessment, which should form part of the environment statement: • a description of the noise sources including likely usage in terms of number of movements, fleet mix and diurnal pattern.
-For any associated fixed structures, such as ventilation fans for tunnels, information about the noise sources including the identification of any distinctive tonal, impulsive or low frequency characteristics of the noise. • identification of noise sensitive premises and noise sensitive areas that may be affected. • the characteristics of the existing noise environment. • a prediction on how the noise environment will change with the proposed development: • In the shorter term such as during the construction period; • in the longer term during the operating life of the infrastructure; • at particular times of the day, evening and night as appropriate; • an assessment of the effect of predicted changes in the noise environment on any noise sensitive premises and noise sensitive areas; • measures to be employed in mitigating the effects of noise.
-Applicants should consider using best available techniques to reduce noise impacts; • the nature and extent of the noise assessment should be proportionate to the likely noise impact.
-The information required for the conformance of Para 5.189, can be found in response to Para 5.186 of the NPS NN.
+The policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
+5.189 Where a development is subject to EIA and significant noise impacts are likely to arise from the proposed development, the applicant should include the following in the noise assessment, which should form part of the environment statement: a description of the noise sources including likely usage in terms of number of movements, fleet mix and diurnal pattern.
+For any associated fixed structures, such as ventilation fans for tunnels, information about the noise sources including the identification of any distinctive tonal, impulsive or low frequency characteristics of the noise. identification of noise sensitive premises and noise sensitive areas that may be affected. the characteristics of the existing noise environment. a prediction on how the noise environment will change with the proposed development: In the shorter term such as during the construction period; in the longer term during the operating life of the infrastructure; at particular times of the day, evening and night as appropriate; an assessment of the effect of predicted changes in the noise environment on any noise sensitive premises and noise sensitive areas; measures to be employed in mitigating the effects of noise.
+Applicants should consider using best available techniques to reduce noise impacts; the nature and extent of the noise assessment should be proportionate to the likely noise impact.